Isla Vista outbreak hampers county’s reopening progress - NewsChannel 3-12

 Isla Vista outbreak hampers county’s reopening progress

-SANTA BARBARA COUNTY, Calif. — A cluster of coronavirus cases have appeared in Isla Vista after several parties took place with many people attending without masks.
+SANTA BARBARA COUNTY, Calif. — A cluster of coronavirus cases have appeared in Isla Vista after several parties took place where many attendees did not wear masks.

-The Santa Barbara County Public Health Department says 34 individuals who live in five separate privately-owned fraternity and sorority houses recently tested positive.
+The Santa Barbara County Public Health Department said 34 individuals who live in five separate privately-owned fraternity and sorority houses recently tested positive.

 “An innocently attended gathering can lead to an outbreak,” second district supervisor Gregg Hart said.
 “A small outbreak can quickly spread in a dense community to become widespread community transmission.”